Kamal-Singh22/Find-the-Most-Frequent-Element-in-an-Array/README.md

 As we update the frequency, we track the number with the highest frequency.

-At the end, we output the most frequent element and how many times it appeared.
+At the end, we output the most frequent element and how many times it appeared.....